samvera/hyrax/README.md

   url: redis://localhost:6379
 ```

-As of late 2017, ActionCable does not work with the 4.x series of the `redis` gem, so you will also need to pin your application to a 3.x release by adding this to your `Gemfile`:
+Using Rails up to version 5.1.4, ActionCable will not work with the 4.x series of the `redis` gem, so you will also need to pin your application to a 3.x release by adding this to your `Gemfile`:

 ```ruby
 gem 'redis', '~> 3.0'
 ```

+And then run `bundle update redis`.

 Note that the Hyrax Management Guide contains additional information on [how to configure ActionCable in production environments](https://github.com/samvera/hyrax/wiki/Hyrax-Management-Guide#notifications).